Mosquito-borne disease: Vaccines

 There is a vaccine for yellow fever which was developed in the 1930s, the yellow 17D vaccine, and it is still in use today.
 The initial yellow fever vaccination provides lifelong protection for most people and provides immunity within 30 days of the vaccine.
 Reactions to the yellow fever vaccine have included mild headache and fever, and muscle aches.
 There are rare cases of individuals presenting with symptoms that mirror the disease itself.
 The risk of complications from the vaccine are greater for individuals over 60 years of age.
 In addition, the vaccine is not usually administered to babies under nine months of age, pregnant women, people with allergies to egg protein, and individuals living with AIDS/HIV.
 The World Health Organization (WHO) reports that 105 million people have been vaccinated for yellow fever in West Africa from 2000 to 2015.

 To date, there are relatively few vaccines against mosquito-borne diseases, this is due to the fact that most viruses and bacteria caused by mosquitos are highly mutatable.
 The National Institute of Allergy and Infectious Disease (NIAID) began Phase 1 clinical trials of a new vaccine that would be nearly universal in protecting against the majority of mosquito-borne diseases.

+Dengvaxia

+Dengvaxia, developed by Sanofi-Pasteur, was the first dengue vaccine available in the United States.
+Dengvaxia (CYD-TVD) is a live attenuated vaccine, meaning it consists of a less severe pathogen which helps provide the human immune system with protective antigens and greater long term immunity.
+In order to receive the vaccine a previous laboratory confirmed positive dengue infection is required.
+Three doses of the vaccine are required for full protection against dengue, with dose 1 being given immediately after conformation of a previous dengue infection, dose 2 given six months after receiving the first dose, and dose 3 given six months after receiving the second dose.
+Statistics have shown Dengvaxia to protect against dengue illness in 8 out of 10 children who contracted dengue virus prior to receiving the vaccine.

+However, recently the manufacturers of Dengvaxia, Sanofi-Pasteur has begun to stop manufacturing the vaccine, citing a lack of demand.

+TAK-003

+In May 2024, TAK-003 became the second dengue vaccine to be prequalified by the World Health Organization (WHO).
+This live-attenuated vaccine, developed by Takeda is similar to the Dengvaxia vaccine in the fact that it contains a weakened version of the four variants of dengue virus.
+The difference between the two vaccines is the TAK-003 vaccine can be administered without a prior dengue infection and it also induces cellular immunity against dengue virus along with host immunity.
+This vaccine is administered in two doses, with three months in between the doses.